Phishing warning 01-May-2024

 Poster abstracts

 Submit a poster abstract by 4 July 2025.
 Posters are displayed throughout the meeting and a poster session is held on the first evening.
-The poster prize will be awarded to the best poster presented by a student at the conference.
+A poster prize will be awarded to the best student poster presented at the conference.

 Additional information